cmsc426/cmsc426.github.io/hw1.md

 - Limitation of each outliers rejection technique

-As usual, your report must be full English sentences,**not** commented code.
-There is a word limit of 750 words and no minimum length requirement
+**Your report must be full English sentences,**NOT** commented code.
+There is a word limit of 750 words and no minimum length requirement**

 <a name='coll'></a>
 ## Collaboration Policy
 You are encouraged to discuss the ideas with your peers.
 However, the code should be your own, and should be the result of you exercising your own understanding of it.
 If you reference anyone else's code in writing your project, you must properly cite it in your code (in comments) and your writeup.
-For the full honor code refer to the CMSC426 Fall 2019 website
+For the full honor code refer to the CMSC426 Fall 2020 website